 - Kidney failure or respiratory failure.

 Infections from viruses or bacteria that get inside of the lungs are the most common cause of pneumonia.
-Less frequently, people may develop pneumonia from inhaling certain fungi.
+Less frequently,

 Double pneumonia occurs when an infecting microbe causes pneumonia in both lungs.
 Potential causes of pneumonia and double pneumonia include: